-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

-The City of Rogers does not anticipate receiving any private or public funding resources in 2020 that specifically targets homeless needs and/or prevention.
-We will, however, continue to partnership with the Northwest Arkansas Continuum of Care to address the needs of the homeless.
+The City of Rogers does not anticipate any private or public funding resources in 2021 that specifically targets homeless needs and/or prevention.
+We will, however, continue to partner with the Northwest Arkansas Continuum of Care to address the needs of the homeless.
 The purpose of this coalition is to reduce and/or end homelessness in Northwest Arkansas.
 There are several organizations in this area that serve families or persons who are homeless or at risk of becoming homeless.
 The City is involved with those agencies.
 The City has been involved in the point-in-time count conducted by HARK at the end of January each year.
-This headcount provided specific information regarding the various services and programs, a listing of the number of beds available, and the number of beds available, and the number of persons needing housing, reasons, and costs involved in housing the homeless as well as placement of the homeless.
+This headcount provided specific information regarding the various services and programs, a listing of the number of beds available and the number of persons needing housing, funding involved in housing the homeless, and placement of the homeless.
 Specific subpopulations targeted include individuals and families who are chronically homeless, individuals and families at risk of homelessness, veterans and their families, individuals and families who are experiencing domestic violence, individuals living with HIV-AIDS, and unaccompanied youth 18-24 years old.